Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 * Make responsibility handoffs clear
 * Notify when new functionality is added to the project, and when fixes are made
 * Always use friendly tone and correct grammar to increase legibility

-### How contributions are recognised

-The maintainers will endevour to send each new contributor a very nice thank you email after their first pull request.
-Thereafter, everytime the contributor makes ten more pull request the maintainers will endevour to send another very nice thank you email.
-This process is predecated on the fact that the recognition scheme is easy to maintain, if it gets to a point that it's not something else may need to be brought in.
-The Aletheia community might decide they want something else.
-But for now there will be very nice emails.

 ## How can I contribute?